President and Founder, New Markets Lab, Adjunct Professor of Law

 B.A., Creighton University; J.D., Harvard

-Professor Katrin Kuhlmann is President and Founder of the New Markets Lab, a non-profit organization created to pioneer an equitable new approach to commercial legal...Continue Reading
+Katrin Kuhlmann is the President and Founder of the New Markets Lab, a non-profit law and development center.
+In addition to serving as an Adjunct...Continue Reading